thecodemancer/BIMarathon2021/README.md

 * Will be analizing genre's popularity based on songs and number of followers by each artist
 * Will be analizing song's popularity its relation with the artist's popularity

+### ETL Process

+First, because the dataset has characters of different types such as Chinese, Cyrillic, Hebrew, etc. We convert the columns name, artists, artist 1, artist 2, ... into a utf-8 encoded version of the string.
+The process is described in /ETL/load_file.ipynb

+### ELT Process